shay-te/core-lib/website/docs/crud.md

 ### CRUDSoftDeleteWithTokenDataAccess
-This class is similar to `CRUDSoftDeleteDataAccess` but is uses `SoftDeleteMixin` as well as `SoftDeleteTokenMixin` which creates the `delete_token` column, if someone wants to index the deleted columns then this class will be used, as `delete_token` is type `int` it can be used for indexing.
+This class is similar to `CRUDSoftDeleteDataAccess` but is uses `SoftDeleteMixin` as well as `SoftDeleteTokenMixin` which creates the `delete_token` column, because indexing a `DateTime` column is slow, adding the `delete_token` allows us to index the columns that have been deleted.

 ```python
 class CRUDSoftDeleteWithTokenDataAccess(DataAccess, CRUD):